capitalone/otvPlots/README.md

 install.packages("otvPlots")
 ```

-Alternatively, if you prefer to install from GibHub:
+Alternatively, if you prefer to install from GitHub:

 1. Install the `devtools` package if not yet.
 You only need to do this once, so
 feel free to skip this step if the `devtools` is already installed.
 You will be